rust-basel/fullstack-rust-workshop/src/03-dioxus_hello_world.md

 npm install -D daisyui@latest
 ```
 Sorry for installing so many dependencies.
 And welcome to the npm world! :)
+However, these will only be development dependencies and will run on your machine only, never on the server or client.
+Only the CSS resulting from build is served.

 ### Changing the configuration files

-Now that we have all dependencies, let's change the configuration, so we already have the final setup (You do not have to change it later anymore).
+Now that we have all dependencies, we need to adapt the configuration to let tailwind know where to look for classes.

 Changes to `tailwind.config.js` so it will watch the rsx classes in our .rs files: